Health Star Rating

 - Energy content (kilojoules)

-- 'Risk' nutrients including sodium and saturated fat and sugar, that when consumed in high amounts are linked with poor health outcomes
+- 'Risk' nutrients, including sodium, saturated fat and sugar, that when consumed in high amounts are linked with poor health outcomes

 Learn more about how Health Star Ratings are calculated here.